Developing a Novel Holistic, Personalized Dementia Risk Prediction Model via Integration of Machine Learning and Network Systems Biology Approaches: Methods

 The Gene-Protein Interaction Network (GPIN) was created to visually represent the complex nature of gene interactions through a systems biology network as opposed to tabular data, as multimodal connections between genetic entities are often lost in the latter form of representation.

 The first step in creating the GPIN was to integrate gene and protein data to create the network.
 First, disease genes and genetic phenotypes were taken from the Online Mendelian Inheritance of Man (OMIM) Database.
 Text mining was used to extract data for neurodegenerative dementia diseases.
 Next, to obtain molecular targets relevant to the cognitive disorders, a pharmacological approach was taken where drugs used to treat cognitive disorders were extracted from the DrugBank database.
 Drug molecular targets for drugs in all developmental stages were taken, allowing for the identification of major molecular targets.
-Next, protein-protein interaction data was taken from the Interloguous Interaction Database (IID), and integrated dementia and drug target genes with corresponding protein interactions.
+Next, protein-protein interaction data was taken from the Interloguous Interaction Database (IID), and integrated dementia and drug target genes with corresponding protein interactions [34].
 Finally the GPIN was created, with the final interaction network containing nodes representing disease proteins and drug targets, with edges representing protein interactions.
 The flowchart below shows how the GPIN was created.

 After the creation of the GPIN, a network analysis was performed to determine which genetic entities were most linked to severe cognitive impairment, specifically ADRD.
 The centrality of proteins in the network was calculated to evaluate their functional importance through the degree index calculation.
-A graph or network G can be expressed as $G(E, V)$, where $V$ is the set of vertices and $E$ is the set of edges connecting them.
+A graph or network $G$ can be expressed as $G(E, V)$, where $V$ is the set of vertices and $E$ is the set of edges connecting them.
 Edge $e_{ij}$ connects vertex $v_i$ with vertex $v_j$.
-In this graph, edges are undirected, so $e_{ij}$ = $e_{ji}$.
-The neighborhood $N_i$ for a vertex $v_i$ is defined by its directly connected neighbors by the equation $N_i=\{v_j : e_j $ $in$ $ E\}$.
+In this graph, edges are undirected, so $e_{ij}$ = $e_{ji}$ .
+The neighborhood $N_i$ for a vertex $v_i$ is defined by its directly connected neighbors by the equation $N_i={v_j : e_j \in E}$.
 The degree $D_i$ of a vertex is the number of vertices satisfying the neighborhood $N_i$.
 Proteins were then ranked by degree index into a dataset, which is able to factor in the complexity of the interactions themselves through this network measure.
 Proteins with a higher degree index are more likely to be related to dementia.

-Figure 3 provides a condensed version of the information included in all datasets inputted into the CAPCODRE algorithm.
+Table 1 provides a condensed version of the information included in all datasets inputted into the algorithm.